apache/datafusion/tokomak/README.md

 ## Todo list
 1. Add round trip test for expressions and plans.
 2. Ensure that invariants, such as expression naming, are preserved by the optimizer.
-3. Add support for timezones in TokomakScalar.
+3. Add support for timezones in TokomakScalar for timestamp types.
 4. Add support for UserDefinedLogicalPlans.
 5. Add support for plans containing Values.
+6. Replace Symbol uses with another type.
+Symbol uses a global mutex protected cache for storing the value of symbol, could cause heavy contention on lock if optimizer is run from multiple threads at once.
-6. Experiment with adding PhysicalPlan egg based optimizer.
+7. Experiment with adding PhysicalPlan egg based optimizer.

 ## Potentially interesting things